Yakir-Ben-Hillel/Ivern-app/README.md

 <img src='./src/components/dashboard/dist/images/IMG_0003.jpg' alt='' width='500px'/>

-Ivern is a Personal Project built for your for your pocket.<br/>
+Ivern is a Personal Project built for your pocket.<br/>
  Explore new video games, Sell your old ones, And Swap you old games for some new ones your heart desires.